DJRedsDigitalDesignWorkshop/CodeRainSaver/README.md

 CodeRainSaver is a macOS screen saver project that recreates stylized green code rain with long readable trails, heavier VHS-like moire, and tuned stream timing.

+This is THE BEST matrix code screen saver that works with macos tahoe.
+Its also the only one.
+Enjoy.

 ## Release Builds

 This repository ships two supported installer builds: